northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## Why should Wellington be a pedestrian street?

 Pedestrianizing Wellington year-round would:
 - **Increase comfort and safety** for the high volume of vulnerable road users - [over 5 million pedestrians per year](https://commercesmtl.com/fr/local-commercial/promenade-wellington).
-This means being able to cross the street without hesitation, or being able to comfortably walk side by side as a couple or with a group of friends.
+This means being able to cross the street without hesitation, or being able to comfortably walk side by side as a couple, family or group of friends.

 - **Improve the quality of the urban environment** on Verdun's main commercial street by reducing noise pollution and adding vegetation, art, and communal spaces.

-- **Reduce car use and dependency** which is [essential to meeting our emissions reductions targets](https://www.cbc.ca/news/opinion/opinion-electric-vehicles-car-dependence-1.6534893), as [43% of our emissions in Quebec are from transportation](https://www.quebec.ca/gouvernement/politiques-orientations/plan-economie-verte/actions-lutter-contre-changements-climatiques/reduire-ges-transport).
+- **Reduce car use and dependency** which is [essential to meeting our GHG emissions reductions targets](https://www.cbc.ca/news/opinion/opinion-electric-vehicles-car-dependence-1.6534893), as [43% of our emissions in Quebec are from transportation](https://www.quebec.ca/gouvernement/politiques-orientations/plan-economie-verte/actions-lutter-contre-changements-climatiques/reduire-ges-transport).

 - **Improve social equity** by re-appropriating the roadway occupied by private vehicles into an equitable public space suitable for socializing, shopping, or leisure.